PTLD93/Delivery-Mod/README.md

 ### Express Delivery Job

 1. Talk to an Express dispatcher NPC to get assigned a batch of packages (the number and vehicle-size requirement scale with your vehicle: Mini Van, Panel Van Small/Large, or Box Van).
-2. Pick up the packages and deliver each one to its matching address shown on your GPS/HUD before the timer runs out.
+2. Pick up the packages and deliver each one to its matching address listed on the packages before the timer runs out, if you get lost, there is a provided GPS under Entities and in the catagory **Delivery Mod**.
-3. Completing the run pays out based on how many packages you delivered and how quickly you did it.
+3. Completing the run pays out based on how many packages you delivered before the time runs out, delivering everything gets you the full payout.

 ### Rank System